stephenhu/nbad/docs/design.md

 this work elsewhere?  this will mostly rely on the stats package to collect and maintain this information.  it will periodically poll data.

+news should be polled more frequently, like every hour or so?  or even during page refresh.  news should be cached also though for faster response time.

+download latest stats can happen daily

 ## storage

 want to hold a modern compendium of all statistics.  store the lowest